Weathering the Storm: A Guide to Preparing for Disaster and Finding Disaster Assistance for your Farm or Ranch

 – Descriptions of the different livestock insurance policies available

 For more information on crop insurance, talk to your local USDA FSA office.
 Also, speak with a crop-insurance agent.
 A list of agents can be found on the USDA RMA website.
-The ATTRA Sustainable Agriculture Program offers assistance regarding crop insurance options and which of them can work for you and your farm.
+ATTRA offers assistance regarding crop insurance options and which of them can work for you and your farm.
 Call 800-346-9140 or email firstname.lastname@example.org to learn more.
 See also these two publications, available on the ATTRA website:

 - Crop Insurance Options for Specialty, Diversified, and Organic Farmers